nodecg/awesome-nodecg/README.md

 - [Dashboard Polymer Elements](#dashboard-polymer-elements)

 ## Complete Systems
 NodeCG bundles (or suites of bundles) that provide an entire production system by themselves.
 They're generally targeted at a specific game or type of show, though some may be more generalized.
+Right now, there is only a single published bundle for NodeCG 0.9:

-- [sgdq16-layouts](https://github.com/GamesDoneQuick/sgdq16-layouts) - The on-stream graphics used during Summer Games Done Quick 2016.
+- [sgdq17-layouts](https://github.com/GamesDoneQuick/sgdq17-layouts) - The on-stream graphics used during Summer Games Done Quick 2017.
-- [toth4-overlay](https://github.com/TipoftheHats/toth4-overlay) - The main broadcast assets for Tip of the Hats 2016.
-- [b2aExtraLife](https://github.com/cshomo11/b2aExtraLife) - A stream bundle created for Extra Life 2016.
-It will track donation totals, show a list of donors, and display games played and other messages.

 ## Alerts
 Bundles which provide alerts on an overlay.